What a lucky escape that Thai soccer team had last week.

 3. Blame isn’t necessarily constructive

 Finally, I was struck by the grace shown by the boys’ parents toward their coach.
 Thailand doesn’t have the same “blame” culture we see elsewhere, and although I know there are cases where learning from mistakes and holding authority figures to account has an important role, on this occasion it seems perhaps freak circumstances were at play.
-My serenity post on Ditching the Guilt had a festive focus, but you might consider your blame and guilt levels at other times of year too.
+Where does guilt play a role in your life?

 One of the key benefits I find from travel is it nudges me into an awareness of other points of view and cultural attitudes; it makes me question my own beliefs.
 I notice I’m pausing to acknowledge the value and wisdom from living life a bit differently.
 Last week, Thailand had much to teach.